PrathamMittal17/MagicBricksScraper/README.md

 # MagicBricksScraper

-This tool can be used to scrape property data from MagicBricks website.
-It returns bhk,price,transaction type(new property/resale),address,area(in sqft),furnishing status.
+This tool can be used to scrape property data from MagicBricks website.\n It returns bhk,price,transaction type(new property/resale),address,area(in sqft),furnishing status.
 The data is stored in a csv format.